Henry Cousens

 Henry Cousens (1854–1933) was a Scottish archaeologist and photographer known for his pioneering work among the monuments and antiquities in British India, particularly in regions that are now Western India and Southern Pakistan.

+Early life and career

 He was born in 1854 to Margaret Fitzmaurice and Henry Cousens Sr, in Renfrewshire, Scotland, UK.

+Career

 After his studies, he arrived in India and joined the Western division of the Archeological Survey of India in 1881.
 In 1891, he was promoted to the Superintendent post, where he served for nearly 20 years, retiring in 1910.
-He built a team of artists and draftsmen, visited remote archaeological and historic sites in impoverished regions with hardly any transport infrastructure.
-He surveyed the ruins and sites, documented and photographed caves, temples, and antiquarian remains of Buddhist, Hindu and Jaina monuments.
-He also surveyed medieval era ruins and sites belonging to Buddhism, Hinduism, Islam and Jainism.
+With a team of artists and draftsmen, he visited remote archaeological and historic sites, surveyed the ruins and sites, and documented — with photographs — caves, temples, and other antiquarian sites.

+Reception

-Cousens meticulous measurements, sketches, photographs and reports were in many cases the earliest reports of historic sites in these parts of India and Pakistan.
-He thus published objective facts about India and Pakistan history, and brought them to the notice of wider scholarship within India, as well as Europe and the United States.
-He worked with James Burgess, a collaboration that produced a series of publications, cited throughout the 20th and 21st century.
-These were praised as of high quality, "beautiful photographs of temples and mosques", and important contributions by his peers, though some of the printing oversights and spelling errors were criticized.
+Cousens meticulous measurements, sketches, photographs and reports were in many cases the earliest reports of historic sites in these parts of India and Pakistan and brought them to the notice of wider scholarship within India, as well as Europe and the United States.
+His collaboration with James Burgess produced a series of publications, cited throughout the 20th and 21st century.
+These were praised as of high quality, "beautiful photographs of temples and mosques", and important contributions by his peers: